 ● Developing high-quality products

 To prepare your corporate sustainability report, you must strictly follow the reporting principles.
 The most notable of these principles is accuracy.
 This means that the information you capture in the sustainability report should be correct to help stakeholders make the right judgment of your firm.
 Other principles include materiality, continuity, and verifiability.
+Do you know the science based targets initiative?

 In addition to the principles, you also need to have the right corporate sustainability reporting framework.
 These guidelines help you understand the standards and follow the right process when reporting different aspects.
 Here are the main reporting frameworks that you should consider: